ElsaAho/Sudoku/README.md

 This is a sudoku that I made for a school project.
 You can solve the sudoku by using the pen, or test different options with the colors.
-The game creates a new grid every time, so you can always play again even if you've already solved it once.
+The game also creates a new grid every time, so you can always play again even if you've already solved it once.